optimise-academy/.github/profile/README.md

 🔹 Community contributions – Collaborative projects and discussions.

-🔍 Looking for a specific course repository?
-Browse our repositories or check out the latest courses below!
+#### 👩‍🎓 Already a member?

+Request access to the organisation [here](https://tally.so/r/3jzLJQ) and access private repositories for the courses you're enrolled in.

 ⸻